Gold Rush: White Water

-Gold Rush: White Water is a reality television series that airs on the Discovery Channel.
-A spin-off of Gold Rush, the series follows placer gold miners "Dakota" Fred Hurt and his son Dustin Hurt, returning to the wilderness of Haines Borough, Alaska, seeking their fortune by suction dredge diving within its raging whitewater creeks.
+Gold Rush: White Water was a reality television series that aired on the Discovery Channel.
+A spin-off of Gold Rush, the series followed placer gold miners "Dakota" Fred Hurt and his son Dustin Hurt, in their return to the wilderness of Haines Borough, Alaska, to seek their fortune by suction dredge diving within its raging whitewater creeks.
+The series debuted in 2018, and eight seasons aired through mid-2024.
+It was announced that season nine (2025), filmed in 2024, would be the last season of the show.

-On October 10, 2019, it was announced that the third season would premiere on November 8, 2019.
-On October 23, 2020, it was announced that the fourth season would premiere on November 13, 2020.
+"Dakota" Fred Hurt died from brain cancer on July 11, 2023, a day after his 80th birthday.